Research

 What I have written

-Leading the Charge is my book on running modern product organisations.
-It is published and available.
+Leading the Charge: The Blueprint for Building and Managing a High-Performance Product Organization (2023) is my book on running modern product organizations.
 The argument: product leadership is a set of operating disciplines, not a personality, and the disciplines are teachable.

 Disclosure

 I serve as Head of Product (Fractional) at AXIA, a data-loss-prevention vendor.
-The DLP chapter of this report covers the DLP category, which includes AXIA.
-The other three chapters do not.
-Coverage, ranking, and pattern claims in every chapter are mine alone; AXIA had no editorial input and no review rights, and no vendor pays for inclusion or placement.
+The DLP coverage in this report covers the DLP category, which includes AXIA.
+The other chapters do not.
+Coverage, ranking, and Pattern Claims in every chapter are mine alone; AXIA had no editorial input and no review rights, and no vendor pays for inclusion or placement.
 Sources, citations, and methodology are open at /research/methodology.